rvo1994/sudoku-solver/README.md

 To launch the SPA on linux or mac, you have to follow these steps (inside bash console):

-1. Clone the repo: `git clone https://github.com/FinMetricsSA/front.git`
+1. Clone the repo: `git clone git@github.com:rvo1994/sudoku-solver.git`

-2. Change directory: `cd front`
+2. Change directory: `cd sudoku-solver`

-3. Install all dependencies: `npm install`

-4. (If not installed yet: `npm install -g angular-cli`)

-5. Start app: `ng serve`

-On Windows (Visual Studio Code):

-1. Download the project from https://github.com/FinMetricsSA/front

-2. Open integrated terminal: `npm install`

-3. (If not installed yet: `npm install -g angular-cli`)

-4. Start app: `ng serve`

-Once the SPA is running, you should also run the back-end in parallel: https://github.com/FinMetricsSA/back-admin

 ## GitHub issues